fraziermatthew/codee-a/README.md

 #### Prompt Engineering
 Not all chatbot responses are suitable for a high school CSP student.
-We utilize retrieval augmented generation (prompt engineering) to fine-tune chatbot.
+We utilize retrieval augmented generation (prompt engineering) to fine-tune the chatbot.
+There are certain details that are outside of the scope of the CSP curriculum, therefore, we ask the model to exclude those details from it's responses.

 431 tokens, 1725 characters, 265 words